jords579/jords579/README.md

 ## Hi there 👋
+I am a first year Computer Science student with a background in penetration testing, scripting and web development.
+I am always eager to improve my knowledge and skills.

 <!--
 **jords579/jords579** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.